uriel1998/simple_listen_to_di/README.md

 description cropped to the size of the terminal.
 Uses *pick* to choose which one to use, calls *mplayer* to play the stream.

-Currently invokes mplayer in REALLY QUIET mode.
+By default it currently invokes mplayer in REALLY QUIET mode.
+If you would rather use MPD, invoke each script with --mpd to have it pipe the results to the end of the current MPD playlist and play it.

 Edit the script to change it if you like.

 ## Getting Your Subscription/User Key
 Requires a paid subscription to Digitally Imported.
 Create the file